opentoonz/opentoonz_docs/source/working_in_xsheet.rst

 .. note:: The way file icons are generated in the OpenToonz browser depends on the images resolution and on the size set for the level strip frames in the Preferences > Interface dialog (see  :ref:`Using the Level Strip <using_the_level_strip>`  ).

-As part of the scene you can load Toonz raster and vector animation levels (TLV and PLI), Toonz palettes (TPL), full-color images or sequences of full-color images (BMP, JPG, NOL, PIC, PICT, PCT, PNG, RGB, SGI, TGA, TIF and TIFF), clips (AVI and MOV), Photoshop documents (PSD), vector images including animation (SWF), vector images (SVG) and audio files (AIFF and WAV).
+As part of the scene you can load Toonz raster and vector animation levels (TLV and PLI), Toonz palettes (TPL), full-color images or sequences of full-color images (BMP, JPG, NOL, PNG, RGB, SGI, TGA, TIF and TIFF), clips (AVI, MOV, and MP4 and WebM with the aid of FFMPEG, if installed), Photoshop documents (PSD), vector images (SVG) and audio files (AIFF, WAV and MP3 with the aid of FFMPEG, if installed).
 Images or clips with alpha channel information once imported will retain their transparency information.

 .. note:: It is also possible to load TZU and TZP files created with Toonz version 4.x: in this case the files will be automatically converted and loaded in the TLV format.

 .. note:: Photoshop files can be loaded taking into account the layers the document is made of (see  :ref:`Loading Photoshop Documents <loading_photoshop_documents>`  ).

-.. note:: SWF and SVG files are automatically converted and loaded in the PLI format.
+.. note:: SVG files are automatically converted and loaded in the PLI format.

 Sequences of full color images can be recognized by OpenToonz file browsers as a single animation level if they are named with a progressive four-digits number written between the file name and the file extension, e.g. ``animation.0001.tif`` , ``animation.0002.tif`` , etc. They are displayed in the file browser with a double dot before the file extension, e.g. ``animation..tif`` .